White-label Redesign Healthcare Draft-first delivery

 • Anton Hersun, — project lead (estimation, agency-side sign-off)

-For agencies commissioning a full-site redesign on a retained client
+For agencies commissioning a white-label WordPress redesign

 Request a spec review →